John Carroll Student Handbook

 In order not to be considered tardy and/or out of uniform, students must arrive at school early enough to place food, drink, backpacks, and outerwear in their lockers and be able to report in full uniform to their first meeting of the day on time.

 Boy’s Dress Code:

-- White or light colored dress shirt and tie are to be worn; uniform polo shirts (with the John Carroll logo) may be worn during the fall and spring uniform periods.
+- White or light colored dress shirt and tie are to be worn; Class of 2021 is limited to white, light blue, and light yellow button down, dress shirts; uniform polo shirts (with the John Carroll logo) may be worn during the summer/spring uniform periods.

 - A black or navy sport coat with shirt and tie should be worn during the winter uniform period.

 - In lieu of the sport coat, approved uniform outerwear may be worn.
 Shirt collar must be visible.